GM110Z/Phage-defence-scripts/Prophage-encoded-defence/readme.md

 **find-defence-prophages.py** compares output of fastANI-clusters from all prophages vs prophages that had defences, to select clusters from the table of All prophages that have members with a defence system

 **probeV2.1.py**: PRotein cOlocalisation By hmmEr: Uses HMM models of an upstream and downstream protein to extract genomic regions.
-1st arg: directory with .faa files 2nd arg : directory to genbank files.
-It allows an intergenic distance of 10kb sys.argv[1]:path/to/fasta/files sys.argv[2]:path/to/gb/files
+It allows an intergenic distance of 10kb. sys.argv[1]hmm model of boundary 1 sys.argv[2]:hmm model of boundary 2 sys.argv[3]:directory with faa and gb files

 **PECAN.py**: ProtEin Colocalization by ANnotations: Uses the annotations in genbank 'product' to find desired proteins.
 It finds only those that colocalise <10000kb distance: sys.argv[1]:Annotation search term1